aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 - [AlertWildfire Cameras](http://www.alertwildfire.org/southeastbay/index.html?v=518dd6a)

-**Can your wildfire detector beat the "AI For Mankind: SUPER DUPER WILDFIRE SMOKE DETECTOR" ?**
+**Can your wildfire smoke detector beat the "AI For Mankind: SUPER DUPER WILDFIRE SMOKE DETECTOR" ?**

 ### GET STARTED
 While waiting for the official release of annotated dataset, you can checkout our quick start repo for building a wildfire smoke detector.
 It comes with a docker image and sample dataset to get you started.